Wearable devices help people 'feel' sounds in their environment

 Adjustable settings via smartphone app

-How Buzz differs from current assistive technology
+How these products differ from current assistive technology

 Assistive listening devices such as hearing loops, FM systems, infrared systems, and hearing aid accessories rely on amplification to deliver sound.
 Assistive alerting devices, such as bed shakers and flashing strobe lights, use touch and sight to alert users to alarm situations.
 There are also new smartwatch apps that identify sounds and display them as text on the watch face, such as the free SoundWatch for watches that use Google Android OS.